 Prokofiev: Peter and the Wolf

-John Ashton Thomas: A new commission in memory of Helen Sibthorp
+John Ashton Thomas: In Time (a new commission in memory of Helen Sibthorp)

 The Orchestra performs two concerts on its own each year (usually in November and April) and accompanies the Chorus in one or more of their choral concerts

 Accompanied by the London Lawyers’ Symphony Orchestra, we are able to sing choral works ranging from a capella miniatures to some of the largest choral works written